gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 It might look a little intimidating at first, but basically you're just letting `gatsby-plugin-algolia` know how to acquire the data with which to populate your indices on their servers.
 The example above uses separate queries passing data to separate indices for pages and blog posts.

 Transformers allow you to modify the data returned by the queries to bring it into a format ready for searching.
-All we're doing here is 'flattening' posts and pages to 'unnest' the frontmatter fields (such as `author`, `date`, `tags`) but transformers could do much more for you if required.
+All you're doing here is 'flattening' posts and pages to 'unnest' the frontmatter fields (such as `author`, `date`, `tags`) but transformers could do much more for you if required.
 This makes the whole process of indexing your data really flexible and powerful.
 You could for instance use them to filter the results of your queries, format fields, add or merge them, etc.

 If you've come this far, then the "backend" is done.
 You should now be able to run `gatsby build` and see your indices in Algolia's webinterface be flooded with your data.